 Code Generation (Batch)#

-ibm_watsonx_data_integration.services.datastage.codegen.python_generator.PythonGenerator is an entry point that converts existing flows to Python SDK code.
+ibm_watsonx_data_integration.services.datastage.codegen.python_generator.PythonGenerator is an entry point for converting existing flows to Python SDK code.

 For batch flows, you can use the